rubenerd/rubenerd.com/content/post/2017/python-path-for-ansible.markdown

 Huzzah, it works!
 This will now become part of my Ansible boilerplate.

 [This issue thread]: https://github.com/ansible/ansible/issues/6345 "Introduce ANSIBLE_PYTHON_INTERPRETER env variable"
+[using Ansible for FreeBSD automation]: https://rubenerd.com/ansible-on-freebsd/ "Ansible with FreeBSD"